Dynamics of Pseudoentanglement

 Here we use $\mathcal{T}_S^m$ to represent all types of $m$-tuples that have nonzero components only for states in $S$.
-We also define pure {\it unique-type} states by
+We also define pure {unique-type} states by

-where $\ket{S'}$ represents the unique-type basis state $\ket{\mathbf{T}}$ with 1's only on states in $S'$.
+where $\ket{S'}$ stands for the type state $\ket{\mathbf{T}}$ where $\mathbf{T}$ is the unique type whose 1's are on the states in $S'$ ($T_z=1$ iff $z\in S'$, $T_z = 0$ otherwise).
 As also noted in Appendix~\ref{app:proof1}, in the limit of $D\gg m$ most types are unique.
 This is helpful as it allows us to replace the state $\ket{\psi_S}$ in Eq.~\eqref{eq:app_subset_target} by its unique-type counterpart, $\ket{\psi_{S,{\rm uni}}}$, with a small error.
 To show this, we first need a simple fact about the trace distance between pure states:

 \begin{fact} For any two pure states $\ket{\phi}$, $\ket{\chi}$ we have

 \end{fact}

 \begin{proof} See Fact 2 in Ref.~\cite{aaronson_quantum_2023} (set $\rho_1 = \ketbra{\phi}$, $\rho_2 = \ketbra{\chi}$). \end{proof}